 Next, Get an Idea of What Your Monthly Payments Will Look Like

 At StudentLoans.gov you can access a repayment estimator for your federal loans that will give you an idea of what your monthly payment would look like under the different repayment plans available.
 Depending on your individual circumstances, it’s likely there is a plan that will work for you.
-If you have relatively low debt and a good salary, you may want to pay off your loans as quickly as possible.
+If you have relatively low debt and a good salary, you may want to pay off your loans ASAP.
 The standard 10-year repayment term allows you the quickest and lowest cost method to pay off your loans.

 Know When Your First Payment is Due